stroberrysugar/stroberrysugar/README.md

 ## 👋 𝙷𝚒 𝚝𝚑𝚎𝚛𝚎!

-My name is Alsan Ali and I’m currently working as a software engineer at Anlyz Inc. I'm based in the Maldives.
+My name is Alsan Ali and I’m currently working as a software engineer at Anlyz Inc. I'm based in Australia.

 I love writing networking code and other low-level stuff.
 My main language is Rust and I've been working with it for years now.